-The Schönbrunn Palace history dates back to the 14th century when the current Palace area was just a mansion known as Katterburg.
-The Wein River is a name unknown to many, ultimately merges into the Danube.
-Maximillian II of the Holy Roman Empire purchased a large piece of land on the side to the same Wein River.
+The Schönbrunn Palace’s history dates back to the 14th century when the current Palace area was just a mansion known as Katterburg.
+The Wein River is a name unknown to many and ultimately merges into the Danube.
+Maximillian II of the Holy Roman Empire purchased a large piece of land on the side of the same Wein River.

 The emperor ordered the floodplain land to be fenced and used it as a quarry for hunting and also built some fishponds there.
 The area continued to be used as a hunting ground till the 16th century by a Holy Roman Empress – Eleonora Gonzaga.
 She acquired the area after the death of her husband, Ferdinand II.
 Eleonora Gonzaga built a palace by the name of Schonbrunn literally meaning “Beautiful Spring”.

 The Palace was remodelled by the emperors of the future reigns in the 17th century and the Neoclassical style of architecture was adopted.

 Franc Joseph the longest monarch of Austria was born & died at the Schönbrunn Palace in 1916.
 After WWI, the palace was acquired by the Austrian Republic and declared a museum.

 The architecture of the Schönbrunn Palace is as intriguing as the entire Palace.
 The dull yellow exterior with a red rooftop is a unique one not seen in other European famous architecture.
 The architecture of the palace evolved through the different centuries & different reigns.
 Started from a mansion, a game and ultimately turned into a Baroque styled Palace with 1400 rooms.